Share

 Final Thoughts

-You can be the fastest driver on the grid, but if you ignore the flags, none of it matters.
 You’ll either get penalties, lose positions, or even get thrown out.
 That’s why knowing the meaning of each flag is a big part of being a complete driver.

-If you’re serious about karting, learn these by heart — because racecraft isn’t just about driving fast… it’s also about driving smart.
+If you’re serious about karting, learn these by heart, because racecraft isn’t just about driving fast… it’s also about driving smart.

 See you at the track.